 7. Hurtta Extreme Overall

 Take your dog’s winter activities to the next level with the Hurtta Extreme Overalls.
 Providing your dog full coverage from the elements will keep him warm from collar to ankle, so you don’t have to cut your dog’s outdoor activities short.

 Canada The Pooch Snow Suit is a water-resistant and foil-lined snowsuit that is just what your dog needs to stay warm during his favourite romps in the snow.
 The full body shape and neck circumference coverage keep your dog’s core muscles warm, while the legs prevent your dog’s less meaty areas from getting too cold.

 Our favourite long-bodied friends can be the toughest dogs to buy dog clothes for.
 They need something that’s going to be long enough to protect their core muscles, but they don't always need the wide girth that comes with bigger sizes.

 Dachshunds are among the most notoriously difficult breeds to find clothes for because of their long slender bodies.
 It might fit her chest but end up looking like a crop top.
 Or maybe you find the right length, but they are swimming in the girth.

 Luckily, there are a few brands that keep these uniquely shaped breeds in mind.

-They have specialty sizes for dogs with long bodies or short legs, like dachshunds or corgis, that need a little extra material to cover their long torso but don’t need the extra girth that a larger coat offers.
+They have speciality sizes for dogs with long bodies or short legs, like dachshunds or corgis, that need a little extra material to cover their long torso but don’t need the extra girth that a larger coat offers.
 The Expedition Parka has a full and adjustable underlayer to protect their bare bellies from the snow and cold.